How Safe Is Co-Sleeping?

 How to start bed-sharing co-sleeping

-You’ll want to make sure your bedding is reasonably firm and that your sheets are fitted tightly to your mattress.
+You’ll want to make sure your bedding is firm and that your sheets are fitted tightly to your mattress.

 Check that there are no loose pillows, blankets, or cuddly toys around baby’s head, nor any space between your bed and the wall, so baby doesn’t roll and get stuck between them.

-Generally speaking, sleeping with babies in bed is not recommended if:
+Sleeping with babies in bed is not recommended if:

 • You are a smoker